realworldocaml/book/book/testing/README.md

 ```

 Quickcheck's insistence on tracking and testing special cases is what
-allowed it to find this error.
+allowed it to discover this unexpected behavior.
+Note that in this
+case, it's not really a bug that we've uncovered, it's just that the
+property that we thought would hold doesn't.
+But either way,
+Quickcheck helped us understand the behavior of our code better.

 <!-- TODO avsm: could you expand on this a little?
 You mention the -->
 <!-- probability distribution above is special, so does QC combine -->